bangkokrb/codewars.info/index.md

 Original rules were the roughly the same except
 - There was no qualification round.
 You just signed up
-- Semi finals were [40min "creative" rounds judged on audience applause](https://www.eriontheinterweb.com/2010/05/codewars-2010-the-challenge-make-an-app-to-make-steve-jobs-relax-in-flash)... it was a flash/coldfusion conference after all.
+- Semi finals were [40min "creative" rounds judged on audience applause](https://www.eriontheinterweb.com/2010/05/codewars-2010-the-challenge-make-an-app-to-make-steve-jobs-relax-in-flash)... it was a flash/coldfusion conference after all (Any language was still allowed of course...)